 Virtual Private Network (VPN) – technology that extends a private network and all its encryption, security, and functionality across a public network.
 With it, users can send and receive messages as if they were connected to a private network.

 Adware – Software that automatically displays or downloads material when a user is offline.

-Malware (malicious software) – a malicious code that is designed to harm computers and systems.
+Malware (malicious software) – malicious code that is designed to harm computers and systems.
 There are many types of malware programs with different goals: to steal or delete user’s information, to steal computing capacities, to spy or to destroy a program.